Timeline of the COVID-19 pandemic in Vietnam: Cases plateau: October 2021–present

 According to the Ministry of Health, the majority of deaths are people with underlying diseases and the elderly, of which 85% have not been vaccinated.
 In January 2022, the country recorded more than 2 million cases and over 36,000 deaths, accounting for 1.7% of the total number of cases.
 Compared to the peak of the epidemic in August–September 2021 period, the number of severe cases decreased by two-thirds.
 The number of deaths from 300 to 350 per day went down to more than 200.
 By the end of December 2021, in numerous regions, including Ho Chi Minh City and An Giang, the majority of the deaths were the elderly with underlying conditions, of which 85% had not been vaccinated or had not received two doses of vaccine.
 People over 65 years old accounted for roughly 48% of fatalities; 50–56 years old accounted for 36%; 18–49 years old accounted for 15%; and those aged 0–17 years old accounted for 0.42%.

 Medical personnel have concentrated on protecting COVID-19 patients with underlying disorders, prescribing antiretroviral medications to them even when they are showing no symptoms.
 As a result, the number of deaths fell to less than 20 cases each day, especially in Ho Chi Minh City.

+Since the end of April 2021, Vietnam experienced "a fast-spreading outbreak" of over 700,000 cases.
+Clusters were found in Bac Giang province industrial parks and at least ten major hospitals throughout the country.
+According to the WHO, Vietnam has built over 30 field hospitals with 1,500 ICU beds and 30,000 non-ICU beds.
+When total cases reached several thousand per day, the government locked down Southern Vietnam and Hanoi.
+On 26 July 2021, for the first time in Vietnam's disease prevention history, Ho Chi Minh City imposed a daily 6:00 pm curfew; no one could leave the city, and only emergency services were permitted to operate.
+The National Assembly authorised the central government on 28 July to implement local emergency measures to curb the pandemic.
+On 20 August, Nguyễn Thành Phong was dismissed by the Politburo as chair of the People's Committee of Ho Chi Minh City.
+The government also moved 10,000 troops into the city to enforce the lockdown and deliver food.
+A main cause of the outbreak was a four-day holiday for Reunification Day and International Workers' Day, during which many vacation destinations were packed with travelers.
+DNA sequencing indicated that the SARS-CoV-2 Delta variant dominated this wave, particularly in central and southern Vietnam.